pytorch/torchtune/docs/source/deep_dives/configs.rst

 will list out all the locations where an error was found.

 .. code-block:: bash
+  tune cp llama2/7B_lora_single_device ./my_config.yaml

-  tune validate --config recipes/configs/llama2/7B_full.yaml batch_size=4
+  tune validate ./my_config.yaml

 Best practices for writing configs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^